slowernews/hamster-system/README.md

         Shortcut to INBOX folder

-        A shortcut to ARCHIVE is optional, only inactive projects are there.
+        A shortcut to ARCHIVE is optional - only inactive projects are there.

 - and/or a launcher-file finder<sup id="refnote2"> [2](#footnote2)</sup>.